Basildon and the surrounding areas

 Child & Elderly Friendly Bathroom Flooring

-While stone and tile look great, it’s definitely not the best choice if you have children or are elderly if they slip over any of these materials, it’s going to hurt.
-Vinyl and rubber is a softer alternative to traditional tiles and modern stone.
+While stone and tile look great, it’s definitely not the best choice if you have children or are elderly.
+If they slip over any of these materials, it’s going to hurt.
+Vinyl and rubber is a softer alternative to traditional tiles and modern stone, highly recommended for children and older adults.

 Vinyl’s reasonably priced and easy to fit 100-per cent waterproof and hard-wearing.
 A vinyl floor will definitely last you 15 to 20 years.
 Available on a roll or as tiles.
 Please be aware vinyl isn’t the best non-slip flooring available, and while it is soft, it can be a little slippery when wet.

-Like vinyl rubber’s available in many designs and colours in tiles, or on a roll it’s very easy to clean and will last a long time.
-Standard rubber or textured rubber, which is probably the ultimate in grippy bathroom flooring, the best bathroom flooring for elderly people.
+Like vinyl rubber’s available in many designs and colours in tiles or on a roll, it’s straightforward to clean and will last a long time.
+Standard rubber or textured rubber is probably the ultimate in grippy bathroom flooring, the best bathroom flooring for elderly people.

 Bathroom Heating, Lighting and Furniture